Progressive creationism: Interpretation of Genesis

-Bernard Ramm adopted the view (developed by P. J. Wiseman) that "creation was "revealed [pictorially] in six days, not performed in six days", with God intervening periodically to create new "root-species" which then "radiated" out.
+Bernard Ramm adopted the view (developed by P. J. Wiseman) that "creation was "revealed [pictorially] in six days, (Note: A day is the period of time it takes for the Earth to complete one revolution on its access (approximately 24 hours).
+However, in the first creation story the Earth is not created until the third stage of the process.
+The Earth therefore did not exist for the first two stages, so the concept of a day did not exist for the first two stages.) not performed in six days", with God intervening periodically to create new "root-species" which then "radiated" out.
 This allowed geological formations such as coal to form naturally, so that they "might appear a natural product and not an artificial insertion in Nature", prior to the creation of mankind.

 Progressive creationist and astrophysicist Hugh Ross adheres to a literal translation of Genesis 1 and 2 and holds to the principle that "Scripture interprets Scripture” to shed light on the context of the Creation account.
-Using this principle, Progressive Creationist Alan Hayward cites Hebrews 4, which discusses in the context of the creation story, a continued Seventh Day of creation.
+Using this principle, progressive creationist Alan Hayward cites Hebrews 4, which discusses in the context of the creation story, a continued Seventh Day of creation.
 Ross ties this literal view of a lengthy seventh day to the Creation account in which he describes the Hebrew word "yom" to have multiple translation possibilities, ranging from 24 hours, year, time, age, or eternity/always.
 Ross contends that at the end of each Genesis "day", with the exception of the seventh "day", the phrase, “...and there was evening and there was morning,” is used to put a terminus to each event.
 The omission of that phrase on the Seventh Day, is in harmony with the literal translation of Hebrews 4’s continuing Seventh Day.

 From a theological perspective, Robert Newman addresses a problem with this particular model of lengthy Genesis days, in that it puts physical plant and animal death before the fall of Man, which according to most Young Earth creationism is considered unscriptural.
 Old Earth creationists interpret death due to the fall of man as spiritual death specifically related to the context of man himself.
-Another problem with Progressive Creationism is due to the complicated nature of a model that arises from an attempt not to favor science over Scripture and vice versa, potentially angering both schools of thought with this compromise.
+Another problem with progressive creationism is due to the complicated nature of a model that arises from an attempt not to favor science over scripture and vice versa, potentially angering both schools of thought with this compromise.
 However, progressive creationists would argue that science and scripture are not conflicting, but rather supporting each other.